Emery Worldwide Airlines Flight 17: Investigation

-CVR transcript

-Expletives are indicated by a "#" and a pause is indicated by "...".
-Some portions (such as when the speaker is unidentified) have been omitted.
+Emery Worldwide Airlines had its entire fleet grounded on August 13, 2001, and it ceased operations permanently on December 5, 2001.

 Dramatization

 The crash of Emery Worldwide Airlines Flight 17 was featured in the first episode of the 18th season in the Canadian documentary show Mayday, also known as Air Disasters in the United States and as Air Crash Investigation in Europe and the rest of the world.
 The episode was titled "Nuts and Bolts".
+One of the investigators of the accident, John Goglia, kept the control tab of the aircraft, which was shown in the episode.